baserkandehir/OmniRobot-TivaC-ROS/README.md

 To see video of the robot in action visit [here](https://www.youtube.com/channel/UCSQE0Ju1SnRpRMVGIcckjnA/videos).

-For suggestions, questions or further information about the project, please contact me from baser.kandehir[at]gmail.com
+For suggestions, questions or further information about the project, please contact me from baser.kandehir[at]ieee.metu.edu.tr